The Top 10 Guitars of All Time!

 Dean Dimebag Razorback - Runner Up

 Dean is known for making guitars suited to heavy metal that are affordable and accessible to the masses.
 Aside from the typical focus on powerful pickups and fast fretboards, Dean made sure that their guitars are full of personality and attitude.
 The Dimebag signature Razorback series is a good example, it oozes with the typical Dean attitude - lots of pointy edges and nerve wracking shapes.
 It suits rock, metal and alternative music, but you obviously will feel awkward playing pop or jazz music with this guitar.
 The Dean Dimebag Razorback Cemetery Gates feature a killer graphic that pays homage to the famous Cemetery Gates song, there is even a hidden image of Dime on the finish for metal fans to appreciate.
-This guitar is currently retailing for $719.30.
+This guitar usually sells for less than $1,000.
 Get the latest price & reviews at Amazon.com.

 Check out our Cheap Electric Guitar Roundup